Guide to Bond Loans and Rental Grants

 You can repay your loan using these methods:

 EasyPay is free to use and ensures your Bond Loan repayment is paid on time, even if you’re on holidays or ill.

 Bond Loan repayments can be deducted from Centrelink payments and paid directly to us each fortnight.

 If you receive a Centrelink income support payment, using EasyPay for Bond Loan repayments is a condition of your approval.

 You need to complete and sign the EasyPay deduction authority for Bond Loan payments form (PDF, 761KB) when applying for a Bond Loan.
 All applicants must decide how much each applicant will pay.
 However, the total amount deducted must meet the required monthly Bond Loan repayment.

 You can pay more than your monthly repayment by stating the amount you wish to pay each fortnight on the ‘EasyPay deduction authority for Bond Loan payments’ form.

 BPay is a fast, easy and convenient way to pay your Bond Loan by phone or internet banking.

 You can use BPay if you’re a registered phone banker or internet banker with a participating financial institution.
-The BPay biller code and your account number (15-digit customer reference number) are printed on your payment card.
+The BPay biller code and your payment reference number are printed on your payment slip.